We are focused on ensuring South Dakota digital collections are not just lost and are accessible to the public

-The collections will be readily available to the public via the internet for use in research, publishing projects, student history assignments, genealogy, and personal use.
+The collections will be readily available to the public via the internet for use in research, publishing projects, video documentaries, student history assignments, genealogy, and personal use.
 You can help us to preserve these images and thousands like them for generations to come.

 - Lt.
 Gov. Carole Hillard records (2008-26) - $10,000

 Note that the ongoing costs associated with the maintenance of the digital files and the ongoing hosting costs for accessibility on the South Dakota Digital Archives are not included in the cost estimate.

 These collections have been adopted by the following generous donors.

 - Jane Rooker Breeden Papers - adopted by Jane Page & Ruth Page Jones

 - General Federation of Women's Clubs of South Dakota records adopted by Mary Chilton Chapter, National Society Daughters of the American Revolution through the Mary Chilton DAR Foundation